-House could vote on big overhaul of farm guest-worker program in July, Rep. Newhouse says
+House could vote on overhaul of farm guest-worker program this summer

 Others — in a March letter to House leadership — wrote that turning undocumented farmworkers into guest workers “threatens chaos and crisis for all labor-intensive farmworkers.”

-Their proposals have included some kind of permanent residency for undocumented farm workers.
+Their proposals have included some kind of permanent residency for undocumented farmworkers.

-Farmworkers advocates have been opposed to the bill.
-They have cited a number of concerns, including the removal of some of the labor protections in the current guest worker program and the undermining of their bargaining power.
+Farmworker advocates have opposed the bill.
+They have cited a number of concerns, including the removal of some of the labor protections in the current guest-worker program and the undermining of their bargaining power.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.